top of page

 4. Seeking by knowing what NOT to seek

-Deciding what makes you happy is surprisingly difficult.
-Instead - strive to avoid what leads to unhappiness.
-Then, over time, what remains will lead to your happiness.
+Determining what makes you happy is difficult.
+Instead, aim to avoid what leads to unhappiness, leaving behind what genuinely supports your happiness.

-Not seeking luxury is also an application of the Pareto Principle or the 80/20 rule. [i-d] Seek to achieve 80% of the value which usually costs 20% or less of what you could pay for the last 20% of value.
-The biking example is an extreme Pareto Principle case in point.
-If my friend did not seek luxury, he could have achieved almost all the value of biking for 1% or less of the long-term opportunity cost.
+Avoiding luxury also applies the Pareto Principle or the 80/20 rule.
+Strive for 80% of the value at 20% (or less) of the cost required for the final 20% of the value.
+The bike example is an extreme case: by not seeking luxury, my friend could achieve nearly all the biking benefits for 1% or less of the long-term opportunity cost.

 "There is a paradox here: people tend to want wealth to signal to others that they should be liked and admired.
 But in reality, those other people often bypass admiring you, not because they don’t think wealth is admirable, but because they use your wealth as a benchmark for their own desire to be liked and admired."